-Educational outcomes are shown in Figure A-9.
+Educational outcomes are shown in Figure A-11.
 Rolling Hills is in highest quartile, with positive educational outcomes.
+The City's score is 0.96, on a scale of zero to 1.0.
 This reflects the community's high wealth and access to education.
-Less positive outcomes appear in the census tracts to the east, with the lowest outcomes in the San Pedro area and in the neighborhoods around the Port of Los Angeles.
+Adjacent neighborhoods in Rolling Hills Estates and Rancho Palos Verdes have identical scores, while scores in the beach cities to the north are even higher.
+Conversely, scores step down in several bands moving to the east, with the third quartile just east of Rolling Hills, then the second quartile, and then the lowest quartile in San Pedro roughly four miles east.
+Low outcomes also appear in Wilmington and the neighborhoods around the Port of Los Angeles.